mcalthrop/contentful-api-testing/README.md

 ## Pipeline

-Next pieces of functionality to work on:
+Next functionality to work on:

 - allow option of copying only Content Types, but not Entries (via env var)
-- when duplicating Content Types, check if they already exist before creating
+- allow option of creating Content Types, but not publishing &ndash; which will of course mean Entries cannot be created (via env var)
-- ditto for Entries
+- allow option of creating Entries, but not publishing (via env var)